Skip to content

 Big O notation

-• inserting element in an unordered array is constant time.
-It is not link to the number of element in the array.
+• Inserting element in an unordered array is constant time.
+It is not linked to the number of elements in the array.
 Time is = K a basic constant linked to compilor, microprocessor speed...

 Big O - good article from HappyCoder.